FrieseWoudloper/conformal_prediction/README.md

 This repository contains code examples from _Introduction To Conformal Prediction With Python_ by Christoph Molnar.
-I really like to book!!!
+I really like the book!!!